Nordstrom/prometheusRuleLoader/README.md

 Changes
 =======
+* New 3.2 version.
+Added prometheus counters for, successful reloads, failed reloads and number of rule validation failures.

+* New 3.1 version.
+Added back in rule validation, currently works on a group level (i.e. each key in a configmap is a group).
+If one rule in a group fails the group fails.

 * New 3.0 version, breaking changes!
 This works with the new prometheus 2 rules only, if you want to use the rule loader with prometheus 1.x please use the `prom1.x-stable` tag.

 Parameters
 ==========